Frobisher Bay: Geography

 Frobisher Bay is also studded with islands.
 These include Hill Island and Faris Island near Iqaluit, Pugh, Pike, Fletcher and Bruce islands at the mouth of Wayne Bay, Augustus Island in Ward Inlet, and Chase, McLean, Gabriel and Nouyarn islands towards the Bay's mouth.

 History

 Frobisher Bay is named for the English navigator Sir Martin Frobisher, who, during his search for the Northwest Passage in 1576, became the first European to visit it.
 Until Hall's voyage in 1861, the Bay was thought by Europeans to be a strait separating Baffin Island from another island.

 The first Church of England service recorded on North American soil was a celebration of Holy Communion at Frobisher Bay in the last days of August or early September 1578.
 The Anglican Church of Canada's Prayer Book fixes the day of commemoration as September 3.
 The chaplain on Frobisher's voyage was " 'Maister Wolfall (probably Robert Wolfall), minister and preacher', who had been charged by Queen Elizabeth 'to serve God twice a day'."

-In popular culture

-"Frozen in Frobisher Bay" is a James Gordon song that was featured in the television program Canadian Idol.